 Austin had also retired due to injuries at that time: he hasn't wrestled another match since.

 In 2002, Austin was scheduled to face rising star Brock Lesnar on Raw in a match during the King of the Ring tournament; Austin would have jobbed to Lesnar (who, in fact, eventually went on to win the tournament).
-However, Austin - who had been shafted out of a match with Hulk Hogan at WrestleMania X8, facing Scott Hall instead - thus making it his first WM appearance since WMXIII where he wasn't in the main event- felt that losing to Lesnar on Raw would do neither man any favors (Austin losing to a rookie would make him look weak, and Lesnar would be denied the biggest stage for a win of that caliber).
+However, Austin - who had been shafted out of a match with Hulk Hogan at WrestleMania X8, facing Scott Hall instead - thus making it his first WM appearance since WMXIII where he wasn't in the main event- felt that losing to Lesnar on Raw would do neither man any favorsnote According to Austin, he didn't mind putting over Lesnar, but thought that losing in an early KOTR round on RAW with no build-up would make Austin look weak while throwing away money.
+He felt that building up to Lesnar facing Austin in the KOTR finals on PPV would've not just made money, but also would've given Lesnar an incredible rub with a big-stage win over Stone Cold, instead of a random win on RAW with no bigger star in the tournament for Lesnar to face afterwards.
 After disagreements with the creative staff over the issue, Austin took his ball and went home, no-showing Raw and not appearing on WWE programming until 2003.

 Austin didn't like the idea of facing Hall because he thought Hall was unreliable.
 WWE was aware of this, which was why they didn't announce a match ahead of time for Kevin Nash, since he was the Plan B. In the event that Hall, being Hall, had screwed up and gotten himself fired prior to the show, they could simply have plugged Nash into Hall's spot.note Hall DID get canned, but it happened over a month later, following the "Plane Trip from Hell" in May 2002.